 3. Credit bureaus track borrowing behavior.
-The three major credit bureaus in the U.S. are Experian, Equifax and TransUnion.
+The biggest three credit bureaus in the U.S. are Experian, Equifax and TransUnion.
 These companies, and a host of smaller ones, keep records of how you have previously behaved when loaned money, such as whether you paid it back on time, who you still owe money to and how much you may still owe.
-Where does that information come from?
-"We acquire data from public records and companies who have a relationship with the consumer and with the credit reporting agency (i.e., existing creditors, companies with whom the consumer has applied for credit and collection companies)," says Experian's Thomas via e-mail.
+“We acquire data from public records and companies who have a relationship with the consumer and with the credit reporting agency (i.e., existing creditors, companies with whom the consumer has applied for credit and collection companies),” an Experian spokeswoman said via email.

 5. Some credit report information could be wrong.
 A look at your credit report may reveal that it contains some incorrect information.
 It’s important to address these errors since they could hurt your ability to borrow money.
 If you find any mistakes on your credit report, get them fixed by contacting both the credit bureau that included the error and the creditor that supplied the inaccurate information.

-7. Fair Isaac's FICO score is the most widely-used credit score.
-Each year, billions of lending decisions are made using the FICO score created by Fair Isaac, which uses a secretive formula to convert a consumer’s credit history into a three-digit number ranging from 300 to 850, with a higher number indicating a less risky borrower.
-“But no score says whether a specific individual will be a ‘good’ or ‘bad’ customer," says Watts.
-"And while many lenders use FICO scores to help them make lending decisions, each lender has its own strategy, including the level of risk it finds acceptable for a given credit product.
-There is no single ‘cut off score’ used by all lenders," Watts says.
+7. FICO score is the most widely used credit score.
+Each year, billions of lending decisions are made using a FICO score.
+The company that pioneered credit scoring uses proprietary formulas to convert a consumer’s credit history into a three-digit number ranging from 300 to 850, with a higher number indicating a less risky borrower.
+“But no score says whether a specific individual will be a ‘good’ or ‘bad’ customer,” a FICO spokesman says.
+“And while many lenders use FICO scores to help them make lending decisions, each lender has its own strategy, including the level of risk it finds acceptable for a given credit product.
+There is no single ‘cut-off score’ used by all lenders.”

-9. Credit history for free, credit score for a price.
+9. Credit reports for free, credit score (sometimes) for a price.
 Under laws outlined in the Fair Credit Reporting Act, credit bureaus must provide consumers with a free copy of the borrower’s credit report once every 12 months.
 AnnualCreditReport.com offers consumers the ability to request a free credit report from each of the three major credit bureaus.
 Meanwhile, consumers interested in viewing their credit score will need to purchase one, such as online at myFICO.com.
 A growing number of [%Link?type=article&id=3507&text=”credit cards offer credit scores free“%] to their customers.